ti2-group/sql-einsum/case_study/discussion/README.md

 This folder contains stand alone files to run the computation for the discussion section for each data base management system and `opt_einsum` individually.
 The einstein notation compuates the number of soluations of a conjugation normal form with 952 clauses.

-Interestingly the computation time in hyper is more performant then in python.
+Interestingly the computation in HyPer is more performant then in Python.
 This can be explained through the intermediate computations that are performed by the einstein summation. `sat_intermediate_calculations.txt` shows, that for those intermediate computations the high dimensional intermediate results are quite sparse.

 For example the following excerpt shows this behavior.
 The left operatnd has around 1 to 3 percent of non zero values (nnz = number non zero).